apiato/apiato/docs/_docs/components/providers.md

 However, if it's a generic package used by the entire framework and not a specific Container or feature.
 Then you can register that service provider in the `app/Ship/Providers/ShipProvider.php`, but never in the `config/app.php`.

+<a name="laravel-55-auto-discovery-feature"></a>

 #### Laravel 5.5 Auto Discovery feature.

 This feature is disabled in Apiato so far.
 More details [here]({{ site.baseurl }}{% link _docs/miscellaneous/faq.md %}).

+<a name="information-about-laravel-service-providers"></a>

 ### Information about Laravel Service Providers

 By default Laravel provides some service providers in its `app/providers` directory.
 In apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:

 - AppServiceProvider